beraiarezo/beraiarezo/README.md

   <br />
   <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> I enjoy working on I love technologies and frameworks.
   <br />
-  🤖 a passionate Frontend Developer with a keen eye for detail and a love for creating seamless user experiences.
+  🤖 A passionate Frontend Developer with a keen eye for detail and a love for creating seamless user experiences.
 With a strong foundation in HTML, CSS, and JavaScript, I specialize in building responsive and interactive web applications that are both visually appealing and highly functional.
   <br />
 </p>